 By: Marilyn L. Davis

 “The most dangerous way we sabotage ourselves is by waiting for the perfect moment to begin.
-Nothing works perfectly the first time, or the first fifty times.
+Nothing works perfectly the first time or the first fifty times.
 Everything has a learning curve.
 The beginning is just that – a beginning.
 Surrender your desire to do it flawlessly on the first try.
-It’s not possible.
-Learn to learn.
-Learn to fail.
-Learn to learn from failing.
-And begin today.
-Begin now.
-Stop waiting.” ― Vironika Tugaleva
+It’s not possible. ― Vironika Tugaleva

 Just Don’t Use: The Only ‘Perfect’ in my Recovery

 Can I improve and strengthen other aspects of my life?
-Certainly, and I make an effort to be a better person today than I was yesterday.
+Yes, and I make an effort to be a better person today than I was yesterday.
 That sounds so pat and redundant, but simplifying my life makes improving easier.
-I no longer define how anything “should be”, including myself.
+I no longer define how anything “should be,” including myself.

 Those defined, restricted, perfect descriptions were unattainable.
 And then I experienced guilt, condemnation, and a sense of failure.